john-shefer/NetHole.3beta/README.md

       Before giving the detailed explanation, first some definitions:

-      a) A standard port is one that LaBrea always responds to.
+      a) A standard port is one that NetHole always responds to.
 These ports are the ones that hackers and worms look for (e.g. telnet, http, ftp, etc).
 See ctl.c for the complete list.